 Your EIP may be impacted by an offset, which generally means that there will be a reduction in the amount due to be paid out by the amount owed.
 The Bureau of the Fiscal Service will notify families and individuals as necessary if an offset does occur.

 However, there is an exception.
-If you are married, filed your taxes jointly and filed an injured spouse claim with the 2019 tax return, half of the total payment will be sent to each spouse with your spouse’s payment being offset only for offset for past due child support.
+If you are married, filed your taxes jointly and filed an injured spouse claim with the 2019 tax return, half of the total payment will be sent to each spouse with your spouse’s payment being offset only for past due child support.
 There are no other exceptions.

 If past due child support be taken from the EIP child support stimulus check, can other taxes or debt be taken from these funds as well?